This tutorial covers the basics of representing graphic music

 Voices/layers which do not continue throughout the measure can be encoded in two equivalent manners: (1) splitting and merging the spine as needed in the measure, or (2) adding invisible rests to fill in the voice/layer for the entire measure.
 For method #1, note that the spine merging cannot occur until the end of both sounding notes in each layer.

-**kern spine in the data will produce a staff in the graphical notation.
+**kern spine in the data will produce a staff in the graphical

-in the notation is the right-most spine.
+the highest staff in the notation is the right-most spine.

 Notes can be stored in one